a2hsh/udacity-fsnd-trivia-api/backend/README.md

 pipenv install -r requirements.txt
 ```

-This will install all of the required packages we selected within the `requirements.txt` file.
+This will install all the required packages we selected within the `requirements.txt` file.

 #### 1.1.4.
 Project Key Dependencies